Tower Investments Inc. Names Chief Operating Officer Brandon Dixon as President

 Dixon is also the head of operations at the Showboat Hotel in Atlantic City.
 There he oversees the management of the hotel's on-site staff and is also responsible for leading the hotel's business development team.
 Under his guidance, the hotel has executed more than 100 large-scale conventions, trade-shows, food festivals and events on the former casino floor since Tower Investments purchased and reopened the hotel in 2016.

-"Brandon is a valued and trusted leader who consistently delivers results," said Bart Blatstein, Chairman of Tower Investments.
+"Brandon is a valued and trusted leader who consistently delivers results," said Bart Blatstein, CEO of Tower Investments.
 "With his demonstrated ability to lead new development, while overseeing and efficiently managing all operations, I am confident that Brandon will excel in his new role.
 He is highly respected among our team—and I look forward to continuing to work with him in the years ahead."

 Along with his leadership at Tower, Dixon is also an incredibly active participant in the community.
 He is passionate about giving back to those in need.
 Over the last 10 years, he has become one of the region's most involved contributors and volunteers for the Toys for Tots program, creating his own annual event to distribute toys to underprivileged children in Philadelphia.